 Greg has been practicing yoga since 2011 and teaching since 2014.
 His yoga journey began when, after seeking relief from years of typical middle-aged ailments, he decided to see if yoga could do what meds and physical therapists could not.
-Within months of beginning his practice, Greg was not only living free of pain, but through the inspiration of his instructors, had begun to realize there was healing within the practice of yoga that went beyond the physical body.
-Desiring to learn more, Greg underwent teacher training and graduated the YogaWorks 200-hour program at MOMENTUM Yoga & Fitness in 2013.
-Greg is a Registered Yoga Teacher (RYT200) with the Yoga Alliance® and is currently working to complete his 300-hour training through the Asheville Yoga Center.
+Within months of beginning his practice, Greg was not only living free of pain, but through the inspiration of his instructors, had begun to realize there was wellness within the practice of yoga that went beyond the physical body.
+Desiring to learn more, Greg underwent teacher training and graduated the YogaWorks 200-hour program at MOMENTUM Yoga & Fitness in 2013 and completed his 300-hour program through Asheville Yoga Center in 2018.
+Greg is a Registered Yoga Teacher (RYT500) with the Yoga Alliance®.
 He is grateful for the opportunity to instruct while continuing to learn and grow as an enthusiastic student of the yoga tradition.

 Cynthia Ruth Cash, a resident of Wilson and Beaufort, is a retired teacher who has called North Carolina home since the 1980s.